Ernie Bushmiller: Comic strips

 In May 1925, cartoonist Larry Whittington, creator of the comic strip Fritzi Ritz, left to produce another strip, Mazie the Model.
 Bushmiller then took over, his name first appearing on the May 18 strip.
 Fritzi Ritz was expanded to a Sunday strip on October 6, 1929.
 Bushmiller had already been producing a comic strip for the New York Evening Graphic titled Mac the Manager.

 Once he began to move away from Whittington's depiction of Fritzi, Bushmiller began to model her after his fiance, Abby Bohnet, the daughter of a train conductor.
 The couple, who married July 9, 1930, had no children.
 In 1931, they headed for Hollywood, where Bushmiller wrote gags for Harold Lloyd's Movie Crazy, continuing to draw Fritzi Ritz at the same time.
 A year later, they returned to the Bronx.

 Bushmiller claimed in 1948 that "All my characters are conceived in desperation."
 He introduced Nancy, Fritzi's niece, to the strip on January 2, 1933.
 The character proved popular, so she appeared more often.
 As Aunt Fritzi was seen less frequently, the strip was eventually retitled Nancy in 1938.
 The popular strip was translated into various languages, including Italian, German, Swedish and Norwegian.
 Phil Fumble is a Bushmiller strip which ran from 1932 through 1938.

 Bushmiller started working each day about 2pm, and he often sat at his drawing table well into the early morning hours of the next day.
 He usually began a strip with the last panel and then worked back toward the first panel.
 In 1960 he told a reporter:

 The simplicity of his style brought praise from Art Spiegelman and other artists.
 Tom Smucker, writing in The Village Voice, observed:

 As Paul Karasik and Mark Newgarden noted in their essay, "How to Read Nancy":

 Comics theorist Scott McCloud described the essence of Bushmiller and his creation:

 In 1979, Bushmiller was diagnosed with Parkinson's disease, but he continued to produce the strip with the help of assistants Will Johnson and Al Plastino.
 He lived in Stamford, Connecticut, where he died in 1982.

+Commissions

+Art-book publisher Harry N. Abrams commissioned twenty newspaper cartoonists, including Bushmiller, to create a museum-quality lithograph.
+The 1978 publication was limited to a set of 100 signed and numbered sets.
+The price was $250 per print or $6000 for the full set.